maxlemieux/engi-team-gen/README.md

 `npm i`

 ## Usage
 Run the app and answer the prompts.

+`node app.js`

 Afterwards, the `/output` directory will contain the file `team.html`, showing the information provided.

-`node app.js`
+## Demo
 Here's a quick demo of functionality:

 ![Demo of engi-team-gen usage](demo/engi-team-gen-demo.gif)